Never Shout Never: 2011–2012: Time Travel and Indigo

-The band's hometown, Joplin, Missouri, was heavily damaged by a tornado on May 22, 2011.
+On April 12, 2011, Never Shout Never released the compilation album, Year One, featuring songs from Me & My Uke, The Yippee EP and Demo-shemo, as well as demo tracks.
+The band's hometown, Joplin, Missouri, was heavily damaged by a deadly EF5 tornado on May 22, 2011.
 Following the destruction, Ingle began a relief fund with United Way to raise $1.2 million for his hometown.
 To raise awareness about the devastation of Joplin, Ingle took video footage of the destruction and posted it on YouTube on June 1, 2011.
 The video, which features the song "Time Travel", encouraged viewers to donate to the relief of the town via his United Way fund.
-The official music video for "Time Travel" was directed by Joey Boukadakis.

-Never Shout Never's third album, Time Travel was released on September 20, 2011.
+The song later went on to become the lead single from their third studio album on July 22, 2011.
+The album was recorded in Springfield, Missouri at the 2100 Studios.
+It is also the first album where Never Shout Never recorded as a full band.
+The album's second single "Simplistic Trance - Like Getaway" was released on August 26, 2011.
+Never Shout Never's third studio album, Time Travel was released on September 20, 2011.
+The album peaked at number 35 on the Billboard 200.
+In support of the album's release, they embarked on a fall headliner tour called The Time Travel Tour.
+The official music video for "Time Travel" was directed by Joey Boukadakis and was released in September 2011.